Eelis/GrappleMap/doc/FAQ.md

 # FAQ

-## What is this?
+## What is the GrappleMap?

-The GrappleMap is:

-1. a database of interconnected grappling positions and transitions, animated with stick figures
+1. A database of interconnected grappling positions and transitions, animated with stick figures.

-2. a set of tools to build and explore this database
+2. A set of tools to build and explore this database.

-## Which grappling techniques are included in the map?
+## Which grappling techniques are included?

-The intent is to model as many proven MMA-applicable grappling techniques as possible, regardless of whether they come from wrestling, Brazilian Jiu-Jitsu, Judo, Sambo, etc etc.
+The intent is to map as many proven MMA-applicable grappling techniques as possible, regardless of whether they come from wrestling, Brazilian Jiu-Jitsu, Judo, Sambo, etc etc.